You’ve probably heard that palm oil is bad for you. And if you haven’t, then you’ve definitely heard that saturated fat is bad for you.

 But there’s more to the story.
 The health benefits and healing qualities of red palm oil were so prized by pharaohs of ancient Egypt that they were entombed with it in order to have access to it in the afterlife.

 The Palm Oil Miracle, Bruce Fife

 Contrary to the messages propagated during the low-fat era of the 1980’s to the early 2000’s, fats are actually essential to our body.
 They’re a concentrated source of energy, they provide building blocks for cell membranes and hormones, and they’re the conduit through which fat-soluble vitamins—like A, D, E and K—are absorbed by the body.
 Fat can even makes you feel full longer and makes your favorite food more enjoyable.

-Red palm oil is a highly concentrated source of Vitamin A, with 15 times more carotenoids than carrots (you can tell by the beautiful, rich red color).
+Red palm oil has great health benefits and is a highly concentrated source of Vitamin A, with 15 times more carotenoids than carrots (you can tell by the beautiful, rich red color).
 Vitamin A is an essential nutrient for eyesight, bones and teeth formation, and for tissue growth and repair.

 Things get interesting when you look at vitamin E in palm oil.
 Vitamin E is really a complex of 8 subgroups of related compounds, such as tocopherols and tocotrienols.
 Like vitamin A, vitamin E is fat soluble—which means that these nutrients need fats to be absorbed by the body.
 Vitamin E battles free radicals within the fatty tissues and cell membranes, and has been shown to potentially relieve symptoms of menopause, prevent scars on wounds and boost the immune system.